johnsl01/Titanic_Python/README.md

 of the passengers.
 Or at the least that they are not deliberately skewed.

-(Note that all the 100% results on Kaggle are fake - produced by looking up the actual survivor date which is available online).
+(Note that all the 100% results on Kaggle are fake - produced by looking up the actual survivor data which is available online).

 This is real world data and there are random and unpredictable events leading to individual outcomes - different mechanims will produce outputs between around 80%